 There is no major differences between the main technologies in the accuracy of the hue of the color (the actual color, not the intensity of it).
 It will mostly depends on the actual model and brand of the television.
 Since a few years, most TVs are really good in that aspect.

 Calibrated correctly, 99% of the people will not be able to say if the colors are slightly off compared to another television.
 The eye of humans are sensible a lot more to the intensity of the color or the clarity of the picture than the accuracy of the color.

 A few televisions claims to have more colors than the others, some even add a fourth yellow pixel to the normal 3 colors (red, green and blue).
 The truth is, you will not see a difference.
 This is why the fourth yellow component always stayed as a novelty instead of becoming mainstream on all TVs; it is not worth it.

 A plasma TV does not have a motion blur problem because the pixels stop emitting light as soon as the electricity ceased to be applied on them.
-In an LCD screen (either with an LED backlight or a normal CCFL), the pixels take some time to adjust its opacity based on their polarization.
+In an LCD screen, the pixels take some time to adjust its opacity based on their polarization.
 If the pixels do not switch fast enough, motion blur will happen.

 Picture Quality Conclusion

 There is no doubt that Plasma wins here.
 Even a cheap Plasma will beat the best LED TVs in term of picture quality.
 Plasma televisions have a wider viewing angle, deeper blacks and no motion blur.
 The only point where LED beats Plasma in this category is for the brightness of the screen.
 An LED television can be almost three times as bright as a Plasma.
 This makes LED TVs more suitable for very bright rooms, like rooms with a lot of windows or open rooms.